 - You are penalized 10% if you take the money out before you are 59.5 years old (that’s a long time from now)

-How to withdrawal 401k funds without paying a penalty
+5 steps to withdraw 401k funds without paying a penalty

-Step 1 – Convert your 401k into an IRA: When you leave your job and are ready to “retire” convert your entire 401k plan into a Traditional IRA (individual retirement account).
-Unfortunately you need to convert your 401k into a Traditional IRA instead of a Roth IRA because you haven’t paid taxes yet on the money (remember money went into your 401k tax free).
+When you leave your job and are ready to “retire” convert your entire 401k plan into a Traditional IRA (individual retirement account).
+Unfortunately, you need to convert your 401k into a Traditional IRA instead of a Roth IRA because you haven’t paid taxes yet on the money (remember money went into your 401k tax free).

-Step 3 – Calculate your payments: After setting up and SEPP you need to figure out how much money you need to take out each year.
-There are three IRS approved ways to calculate your periodic payment amount.
-These are:
+After setting up and SEPP you need to figure out how much money you need to take out each year.

 - Required minimum distribution (RMD)